ImageMagick/Usage-Markdown/color_mods/index.md

 ### Sigmoidal Non-linearity Contrast {#sigmoidal}

-From a PDF paper on '*[Fundamentals of Image Processing](http://www.cs.dartmouth.edu/~farid/tutorials/fip.pdf)*' (page 44) they present an alternative to using a linear contrast control (level), with one using gamma correction known as '*sigmoidal non-linearity contrast control*'.
+In a PDF paper on '*[Fundamentals of Image Processing](http://www.cs.dartmouth.edu/~farid/tutorials/fip.pdf)*' (page 44) the authors present an alternative to using a linear contrast control (level), which uses gamma correction known as '*sigmoidal non-linearity contrast control*'.

 The result is a non-linear, smooth contrast change (a 'Sigmoidal Function' in mathematical terms) over the whole color range, preserving the white and black colors, much better for photo color adjustments.

-The exact formula from the paper is very complex, and even has a mistake, but essentially requires with two adjustment values.
-A threshold level for the contrast function to center on (typically centered at '`50%`'), and a contrast factor ('`10`' being very high, and '`0.5`' very low).
+The exact formula from the paper is very complex, and even has a mistake, but essentially requires two adjustment values - a threshold level for the contrast function to center on (typically centered at '`50%`'), and a contrast factor ('`10`' being very high, and '`0.5`' very low).

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
 >